 As of January 2017, I'm an assistant professor at Princeton University in the Department of Computer Science.

 My primary research interest is in Algorithmic Mechanism Design: algorithm design in settings where users have their own incentives.
-I'm also interested more broadly in Algorithmic Game Theory, Online Algorithms, and Theoretical Computer Science in general.
+I'm also interested more broadly in Algorithmic Game Theory, Algorithms Under Uncertainty, and Theoretical Computer Science in general.
 See here for more details.

 Before joining the faculty at Princeton, I spent two years as a postdoc in Princeton's CS Theory group, and was a research fellow at the Simons Institute during the Fall 2015 (Economics and Computation) and Fall 2016 (Algorithms and Uncertainty) semesters.
 I completed my PhD in 2014 at MIT, where I was very fortunate to be advised by Costis Daskalakis.
 Prior to that, I graduated from Cornell University with a BA in Math in 2010, where I was also fortunate to have worked with Bobby Kleinberg.